 The awards will be contingent on available funding.

-- Copy of the student’s full NEIU transcript (unofficial transcript is acceptable) including both undergraduate and graduate levels, if the student did undergraduate work here;
+- Copy of the student’s full NEIU transcript (unofficial transcript is acceptable) including both undergraduate and graduate levels, if the student did undergraduate work at NEIU

 - 1-2 page outline of the research or creative activity project and plan, including a description of what will be produced.
 The first paragraph should be a lay summary of the project and plan.
 These research descriptions should be written by the student, but can have input from the mentor

-Deliverables: The student will present at the Spring Student Research and Creative Activities Symposium and submit a 1-2 page research summary by the end of the spring term.
+The student will present at the Spring Student Research and Creative Activities Symposium and submit a one to two page research summary by the end of the spring term.

-Please contact firstname.lastname@example.org with any questions about this new assistantship opportunity.
+Please contact firstname.lastname@example.org with any questions about this assistantship opportunity.